Very few buildings in the world convey such a sense of awe as this magnificent attraction in Paris.

 When you reach the top of this marvelous staircase you enter a room that was originally constructed as an entertainment venue for the high society of Paris in the late 19th century.

 This room is referred to as the “Grand Foyer” which is 54 meters (177 feet) long and 13 meters (43 feet).
-The ceiling reaches a height of 18 meters (59 feet) and is decorated with frescoes that depict a number of crucial moments in the history of music.
+The ceiling reaches a height of 18 meters (59 feet) and is decorated with frescoes that depict several crucial moments in the history of music.

 It’s fair to conclude that this hall can be considered as the epitome of the Napoleon III architectural style!